From Uber drivers and Deliveroo riders to digital freelancers and beyond, the gig economy is vast, and it is growing in the UK every year.

 Gig-based freelancers contribute approximately £20 billion to the British economy each year.
 [7] This is the same amount that the Aerospace industry contributes.

-Reports into gig economy statistics estimate that £3.2 billion (16%) of this British economic contribution is made of earnings from Uber drivers [18] while one study by Capital Economics believes Deliveroo will contribute £1.5 billion to the UK economy.
-[19]
+Reports into gig economy statistics estimate that £5 billion (20%) of this British economic contribution is made of earnings from Uber drivers [13]

 Gig economy platforms in the UK